ballerina-platform/ballerina-release/release-notes/swan-lake-alpha4-release-note.md

 ##### Dependently-Typed Lang Library Functions that Infer the Argument from the Contextually-Expected Type

-The `cloneWithType`, `fromJsonWithType`, `fromJsonStringWithType`, and `ensureType` lang library functions are dependently-typed functions for which the `typedesc` argument will be inferred from the contextually-expected type if it is not passed as an argument.
+The `lang.value:cloneWithType`, `lang.value:fromJsonWithType`, `lang.value:fromJsonStringWithType`, and `lang.value:ensureType` lang library functions are dependently-typed functions for which the `typedesc` argument will be inferred from the contextually-expected type if it is not passed as an argument.

 ```ballerina
 import ballerina/io;